Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Baseline Detectors with Different Backbones}

 Tab. \ref{tab:Tab8} shows the performance of baseline detectors with different backbone networks.
-Compared to ResNet-50, ResNet-101 only brings a slight improvement even degrades the performance (see Cascade RCNN and Sparse RCNN).
-Concretely, such performance gain actually originates from the enhanced capability of detectors for handling those \textit{Small} objects, in other words, the detection accuracy on \textit{Tiny} objects drops instead.
+Compared to ResNet-50, ResNet-101 only brings a slight improvement even degrades the performance (see Cascade RCNN and RetinaNet).
 This phenomenon substantiates previous hypothesis that deeper models might not be better for the size-limited objects and moreover, the highly structural representations in deeper layers which hardly contain small object cues are suboptimal for detection.
-Swin-T \cite{158} yields substantial improvements for almost all the detectors, especially for RetinaNet (+3.9 points) and FCOS (+5.3 points).
+Swin-T \cite{158} yields substantial improvements for all detectors, especially for FCOS (+5.3 points).
 This impressive performance reveals the powerful representation ability of shifted-window scheme for small objects, and could shed more light on the subsequent feature extractor design of SOD.
+Not surprisingly, most detectors with ConvNext-T \cite{CN-T} as the backbone achieve the best performance, exhibiting good robustness and potential in capturing the finer representations of small objects.